L-Nash/Project_4/README.md

 ## Data Source:
 Our data was sourced from Kaggle.
 The "Diabetes Health Indicators Dataset Notebook" is a subset of a larger dataset from Behavioral Risk Factor Surveillance System (BRFSS).
 BRFSS conducts over 400,000 surveys each year and the resulting dataset includes participant responses to hundreds of health-related questions.
 Our reduced dataset has 22 variables ranging from high blood pressure to BMI to Education (full list below), and we used 'Diabetes_012' as our target variable.
-'Diabetes_012' has three distinct classes: "0"= no diabetes, "1" - prediabetes, "2" -diabetes.
+'Diabetes_012' has three distinct classes: "0" = no diabetes, "1" = prediabetes, "2" = diabetes.

 Dataset: https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset